 - 1. There will be an increase in the number of local human service agencies and public health services that provide brochures and pertinent program information in accessible formats. - 2.
-A nursing home will change its policies and procedures to post/routinely provide information about transition services in addition to Ombudsman Program information. - 3.
-A nursing home will change its policies and procedures to provide regularly scheduled Center presentations on transition services at resident council meetings.
+A nursing home will change its policies and procedures to post and to routinely include in information packets information about transition services in addition to Ombudsman Program information. - 3.
+A nursing home will adopt procedures that will enable residents with disabilities to make informed choices as to where they would assume responsibility for decisions regarding their personal independence. - 4.
+At least one medical facility will incorporate an Independent Living Philosophy presentation either developed, endorsed or conducted by PILS into its curriculum for its discharge planning staff.

 - 1. At least one restaurant will provide its menu in an accessible format. - 2.
 There will be an increase in the number of Americans with Disabilities Act (ADA) Title III entities that are fully accessible to individuals with disabilities in the Center's service area. - 3.
-There will be an increase in the number of Americans with Disabilities Act (ADA) Title II entities that are fully accessible to individuals with disabilities in the Center's service area. - 4.
-There will be an increase in the number of affordable, integrated and accessible housing options for people with disabilities. - 5.
+There will be an increase in the number of affordable, integrated and accessible housing options for people with disabilities and seniors. - 4.
 As the result of PILS efforts to assist individuals with disabilities whose transportation options are severely limited to obtain services, at least one community services provider will establish a written agreement to bring their services to PILS and/or an alternate accessible location on the county's existing paratransit route on a regular basis.

-- 1. There will be an increase in the number of social and recreational facilities that comply with Title III of the Americans with Disabilities Act (ADA) in the Center's service area. - 2.
-A local community club or social group will establish an outreach policy and procedures to more effectively reach persons with disabilities in order to expand their membership to include/integrate persons with disabilities into their activities.
+- 1. A local community club or social group will establish an outreach policy and procedures to more effectively reach persons with disabilities in order to expand their membership to include/integrate persons with disabilities into their activities. - 2.
+There will be an increase in accessible social and/or recreational opportunities for persons with disabilities.